Bruce Gaston (American football)

-Bruce Verdell Gaston, Jr. (born November 29, 1991) is a former American football defensive tackle.
+Bruce Verdell Gaston Jr. (born November 29, 1991) is an American former professional football defensive tackle.
 He played college football at Purdue.
 Gaston was signed by the Arizona Cardinals as an undrafted free agent in 2014.
 He has been a member of the New England Patriots, Miami Dolphins, Green Bay Packers, Chicago Bears, Minnesota Vikings, San Diego Chargers, Philadelphia Eagles, Carolina Panthers, Detroit Lions and Ottawa Redblacks.

 Professional career

 Arizona Cardinals

-After going undrafted in the 2014 NFL Draft, he signed with the Arizona Cardinals.
+After going undrafted in the 2014 NFL draft, he signed with the Arizona Cardinals.
 He was waived on August 30, 2014.

 New England Patriots

 He was signed to the Patriots’ practice squad on August 31, 2014, but was later waived on September 3, 2014.

 Miami Dolphins

 On September 4, 2014, Gaston was signed to the Dolphins’ active roster, but was later waived on September 20.
 He signed with their practice squad on September 23, 2014.

 Arizona Cardinals

 Gaston joined the Cardinals’ active roster by being signed off the Dolphins’ practice squad on September 24, 2014.
-He was later waived on November 1, 2014, but was signed to Arizona’s practice squad on November 4, 2014.
+He was later waived on November 1, 2014, but was signed to Arizona's practice squad on November 4, 2014.